adityaghare/Stock-Price-Prediction-and-Analysis/README.md

-# Stock-Price-Prediction-and-Analysis
-Stock Price Prediction and Analysis
+# Stock Price Prediction and Analysis

 A Machine Learning model for predicting future stock price movements.